dotnet/docs/docs/csharp/tutorials/pattern-matching.md

 - The objects you need to work with aren't in an object hierarchy that matches your goals.
 You may be working with classes that are part of unrelated systems.
 - The functionality you're adding isn't part of the core abstraction for these classes.
 The toll paid by a vehicle *changes* for different types of vehicles, but the toll isn't a core function of the vehicle.

-The pattern matching features in C# make it easier to build software when the *shape* of the data and the *operations* on that data are not described together.
+When the *shape* of the data and the *operations* on that data are not described together, the pattern matching features in C# make it easier to work with.

 ## Implement the basic toll calculations